enisn/UraniumUI/docs/en/theming/Icons.md

 Uranium Core provides [Font Awesome](https://fontawesome.com/) by default.
 Each theme can provide its own icon set.
 Visit the theme documentation to learn more about the icons it provides.

 ### Fontawesome
-It's included and configured in `UraniumUI` package.
+It's included and configured in [UraniumUI.Icons.FontAwesome](https://www.nuget.org/packages/UraniumUI.Icons.FontAwesome) package.

 After adding the package, you have to configure fonts in `MauiProgram.cs` file.